FanDuel promo code: FanDuel offers $300 bonus for college football games like Colorado vs. Houston on Friday

 New users can get $300 in bonus bets with the latest FanDuel promo code if their first college football wager of $5 or more wins

-New users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
-A full 15-game MLB slate features Red Sox vs. Yankees, Rangers vs. Mets, and Cardinals vs. Brewers.
-Over in college football, Colorado vs. Houston, Kansas State vs. Arizona, and New Mexico vs. UCLA all take place on Friday.
+College football and MLB have games taking place on Friday, and new users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
+Five college games kick off, including Colorado vs. Houston at 7:30 p.m.
+ET.
+Meanwhile, a full MLB slate is being played.
+Rockies vs. Padres and Angels vs. Mariners are some games on the schedule.
 Click here to get the newest FanDuel promo code for new users and take advantage of one of the most sought-after sportsbook promos:

 How to claim the FanDuel promo code